avl/noatun/book/book.md

 # Introduction to Noatun

 Welcome to Noatun!
-Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection.
-It's suitable for unreliable networks and can be used in embedded applications.
+Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection and an automatically materialized view.
+It's suitable for unreliable networks and can be used in embedded applications (std required).

 Features:

  * Multi master distribution - writes can be made on any node, even when offline
- * Decentralized - nodes in the network do not need to be assigned unique ids
+ * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the message format.
  * Data model is 100% event based.
 Current database state is a function only of current events.
- * Works in any network - does not require unique network addresses
+ * Works in any network - and does not require unique network addresses
  * Deterministic replay and time travel for easy debugging
  * Robust persistent store optimized for availability
  * Automatic pruning of old messages
+ * Excellent read performance.
+Reading from Noatun is almost as fast as reading from regular pure rust data structures in RAM.
+ * Good write performance.
+Writing messages to disk is very fast, and projecting them to the materialized view is often reasonable fast too, but depends on the user logic.

 ## Functional overview

 At the base of Noatun is an event log.
 Everything that happens in a Noatun database happens because of an event.
-The only way to affect the state of a Noatun database is to create and add an event.
+The only way to affect the state of a Noatun database is to create an event.

 Each Noatun database has two parts:
  * Event store: contains all events in the database